Caretaker (Star Trek: Voyager): Reception

+In 2016, The Hollywood Reporter ranked "Caretaker" among the 100 best episodes in the Star Trek franchise, and noted its similarity to the Next Generation universe, where the Enterprise was often transported to a distant location from which the crew were expected to escape.
+Two examples of this are "Where No One Has Gone Before" and "The Price", in the latter of which a spacecraft is stranded in the Delta Quadrant, just like Voyager.
+Voyager encounters the characters from "The Price" in the third-season episode "False Profits".

 In 2016, The Hollywood Reporter said this was the 84th best episode of all Star Trek television.
-The same year they ranked "Caretaker" the 14th best episode of the Star Trek: Voyager, remarking: "The series premiere for Voyager promised a Star Trek like none before it" but noting its ties to Star Trek The Next Generation that ended its runs several months prior.
+The same year, they ranked "Caretaker" the 14th best episode of Star Trek: Voyager, remarking: "The series premiere for Voyager promised a Star Trek like none before it" but noting its ties to Star Trek The Next Generation that ended its runs several months prior.

-In 2017, Den of Geek rated "Caretaker" among top fifty episodes of all Star Trek, noting that it launched a new television series and was a "landmark".
-The very diverse set of characters and for the first time, a woman captain as a main character.
-This paid homage to Roddenberry's egalitarian vision of the future, when he included the female Number One character as second-in command of the Enterprise in the original 1965 pilot of Star Trek, "The Cage".
-The actress that played that character, Majel Barrett, also has the role of a voice-actor for Voyager's computer in "Caretaker".
-In 2017, GameSpot ranked this as the 3rd best pilot episode of a Star Trek series.

-Alicia Coppola, the actress who played Lieutenant Stadi in the episode, remarked that the role was "a great part".

 In 2016, SyFy ranked "Caretaker" as the fourth best out of six main Star Trek TV show pilots made up to that time.
 They felt that the "first act does a fine job of building both characters and tension", and was overall very ambitious.
 Despite these strengths, they did note a number of issues ranging from questions about the plot, science fiction technology and characters.

+In 2017, Den of Geek rated "Caretaker" among top fifty episodes of all Star Trek, noting that it launched a new television series and was a "landmark".
+After rewatching the episode in 2019, Den of Geek noted how the premiere had been "captivating" while "[setting] the stage for another great mission to the final frontier".

+In 2017, GameSpot ranked this as the third best pilot episode of a Star Trek series.

-In July 2019, Screen Rant ranked "Caretaker" as one of the top five episodes of Star Trek: Voyager, noting how it introduced characters with an exciting plot and made use of Deep Space Nine by having a stopover there.
+In 2019, Screen Rant ranked "Caretaker" as one of the top five episodes of Star Trek: Voyager, noting how it introduced characters with an exciting plot and made use of Deep Space Nine by having a stopover there.

+In 2020, io9 listed the two-parter as one of the "must-watch" episodes of Star Trek: Voyager's first season.

-In 2020, Tor.com rated "Caretaker" five out of ten, noting that while it was good introduction to the series they felt they had "fudged details".
+In 2020, Tor rated "Caretaker" five out of ten, noting that while it was good introduction to the series they felt they had "fudged details".